Heaven's Gate (religious group): Mass suicide

-The lone deputy who first responded to the call entered the home through a side door, saw ten bodies, and was nearly overcome by a "pungent odor".
-(The bodies were already decomposing in the hot Southern California spring.)
+The lone deputy who first responded to the call entered the home through a side door, saw ten bodies, and was nearly overcome by a "pungent odor", as the bodies had already begun decomposing in the hot Southern California spring.
 After a cursory search by two more deputies found no one alive, they retreated until a search warrant could be procured.
-All 39 bodies were ultimately cremated.